gardegu/LAB42_RTX_control/README.md

 ### Configuration
 This project is built and tested with **Ubuntu 20.04** and **ROS2 Foxy**.
 In case these settings are not supported, see [this part](#docker).
-To use the SDK, a powerful [_Nvidia_](https://www.nvidia.com/fr-fr/) Graphics Processing Unit (GPU) is required.
-See [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#system-requirements) for a compatibility check.
-Otherwise, we recommend using a computer with a standard-capacity processor (an Intel Core i7, for instance).

 Used material in this project:
 * A UMI-RTX robotic arm